kamataak/bspam/README.md

 <https://sourceforge.net/projects/mcmc-jags/files/JAGS/> as per
-operating system requirements and follow the installation steps. `bspam` internally uses `runjags` package as an interface to JAGS. `runjags` will be automatically installed along with other R packages that `bspam` depends on.
+operating system requirements and follow the installation steps. `bspam` internally uses `runjags` package as an interface to JAGS. `runjags` package needs to be installed separately once JAGS is installed.

 Stan can be installed by following the steps explained here:
 <https://github.com/stan-dev/rstan/wiki/RStan-Getting-Started>.
 Note